Outdoor Learning and Play

-3 Reasons Why You Should Be Taking Expressive Arts and Design Into The Playground
+3 Reasons to Lead Expressive Arts and Design Activities In The Playground

 Arts and crafts relate to an important area of the EYFS curriculum: Expressive Arts and Design.